xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * ConvNext and SWIN Transformer models not supported
 * The best combo was **UNet** + **EfficientNet-B5**

-Results after overnight training (Top 5 runs only):
+Results after overnight training on split=6 (Top 5 runs only):

 | encoder               | architecture | val/dice |
 |-----------------------|--------------|----------|